 Group therapy may be targeted towards specific forms, such as for those experiencing PTSD and a co-occurring mental health condition, or those that assist in the empowerment and healing of female survivors of abuse, and the like.

 While one of the above-described therapies is being performed, medications may also be given at the same time.
 Some of the drugs prescribed as short-term solutions include Selective Serotonin Reuptake Inhibitors (SSRIs) and benzodiazepines.
 SSRIs are antidepressants and anti-anxiety medications.
-It can help manage PTSD symptoms such as depression, anxiety, and insomnia.
+It can help manage symptoms such as depression, anxiety, and insomnia.
 Benzodiazepines, on the other hand, are quick-acting medications that are effective but when taken inappropriately can lead to addiction.

 This type of therapy focuses on raising present-moment awareness and acceptance.
 The most well-known and commonly used of these treatments are mindfulness-based stress reduction (MBSR) and mindfulness-based cognitive therapy (MBCT).